bodo-ai/Bodo/docs/docs/faq.md

 ### What are the hardware requirements to run Bodo DataFrames?

 Bodo DataFrames is fully portable across various CPU architectures and environments.
-We currently distribute packages for Mac and Linux with x86 and ARM CPU architectures (Windows support is in progress).
+We currently distribute packages for Mac with x86 and ARM CPU architectures and x86 Linux and Windows.
-Bodo can run on any on-premises or cloud environment.
+Bodo DataFrames can run on any on-premises or cloud environment.

 ### How is Bodo DataFrames different from Dask, Ray, or Spark?